Last updated: January 22, 2023.

 Box fans are some of the most efficient appliances for cooling.
-But how efficient are they and which is the most efficient?
+But how efficient are they, and which is the most efficient?

 On average, box fans use 73W of electricity at full speed.
 Smaller box fans use 27W, while 20 inch box fans consume 86.5W on average.

 The watts consumed reduces at lower speeds.
-Continue reading to see how much watts are used at lower speeds and get details about the most popular and most efficient box fans on the market today.
+Continue reading to see how many watts are used at lower speeds and get details about the most popular and most efficient box fans on the market today.

 How many watts does a box fan use?